Video CD: Brief history

 LaserDisc was first available on the market, in Atlanta, Georgia, on December 15, 1978.
 This 30 cm disc could hold an hour of analog audio and video (digital audio was added a few years later) on each side.
-The LaserDisc provided picture quality nearly double that of VHS tape and analog audio quality far superior to cheap mono VHS recorders (although the difference to the more expensive VHS HiFi stereo recorders was minuscule).
+The LaserDisc provided picture quality nearly double the resolution of VHS tape and analog audio quality far superior to cheap mono VHS recorders (although the difference to the more expensive VHS HiFi stereo recorders was minuscule).

-Philips later teamed up with Sony to develop a new type of disc, the compact disc or CD.
+Philips later teamed up with Sony to develop a new type of disc, called the compact disc or CD.
 Introduced in 1982 in Japan (1983 in the U.S. and Europe), the CD is about 120 mm in diameter, and is single-sided.
 The format was initially designed to store digitized sound and proved to be a success in the music industry.

 A few years later, Philips decided to give CDs the ability to produce video, utilizing the same technology as its LaserDisc counterpart.
 This led to the creation of CD Video (CD-V) in 1987.
 However, the disc's small size significantly impeded the ability to store analog video; thus only 5 minutes of picture information could fit on the disc's surface (despite the fact that the audio was digital).
 Therefore, CD-V distribution was limited to featuring music videos, and it was soon discontinued by 1991.